asrozar/python-perception/README.rst

     The interrogation of the network devices yields information about locally connected hosts, subnets arp-cache tables and discovery protocol information.
-If discovery mode is configured as "active" [default=passive], during interrogation the local hosts will be port scanned using nmap -sS -sV host_ip.
+If discovery mode is configured as "active" [default=passive], during interrogation the local hosts will be port scanned using nmap -sS -A host_ip.

     DiscoveryProtocolSpider() checks the DiscoveryProtocolFinding table for new network devices to interrogate and adds them to the SeedRouter table.